 After years of contributing to the Canada Pension Plan (CPP) through every paycheck, you have earned the right to a secure retirement.
-However, many Canadians do not realize that these benefits are not issued automatically; you must proactively apply to start receiving your benefits.
+While the CPP offers various types of support, the retirement pension is the one most Canadians rely on to fund their golden years.

 Option 1: Applying Online via My Service Canada Account (MSCA)